stokeso/COMP1004/README.md

 # COMP1004

 Password Manager:
-this is a secure and intauative passwordmanager built using html and javascript and styalised using CSS.
+this is a secure and intuative passwordmanager built using html and javascript and styalised using CSS.

 Key features:
 stores and helps manage login credentials ,